 - Cover all travel and accommodation costs or provide travel and accommodation for any concert tours or residential events within the UK or abroad;

 - Provide the scholars with any educational advice or support they may require, and provide positive, supportive references or personal recommendations where appropriate.

-Applications for 2019 scholarships are now closed and will reopen in Spring 2020, however if you would like further information in the meantime please get in touch via email at firstname.lastname@example.org.
+If you would like further information please get in touch via email at firstname.lastname@example.org.